Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Solution Description

 \paragraph{Sharpness Loss:} To adjust the sharpness of the iris image, we adopt the iris image sharpness definition provided by the ISO/IEC 19794-6 iris quality standard \cite{iso2011iris}.
 According to this definition, instead of simply measuring the signal's energy located within the highest spatial frequencies, sharpness quantifies the power spectrum within the selected frequency band (defined by a single kernel $\mathcal{F}_\mathrm{sharpness}$ in \cite{iso2011iris}), within which the iris identity features are usually extracted.
 Following \cite{iso2011iris}, we define the iris image sharpness loss as:

 where:

-\begin{itemize} \item $\|\cdot\|$ denotes the $L_1$ norm, \item $t$ denotes the target sharpness value, \item $C$ is a hyperparameter set to 1,800,000 as recommended in \cite{iso2011iris}, \item $P=S/|\mu(x)|$ is the signal's power, \item $\mu(x)$ is the binary mask of iris image $x$, and $|\cdot|$ denotes the number of pixels corresponding to the iris texture, \item $S$ is a squared sum of the elements within the masked filtered iris image after convolving the image $x$ with the sharpness kernel $\mathcal{F}_\mathrm{sharpness}$:
+\begin{itemize} \item $\|\cdot\|$ denotes the $L_1$ norm, \item $s^*$ denotes the target sharpness value, \item $C$ = 1,800,000 as recommended in \cite{iso2011iris}, \item $P=S/|\mu(x)|$ is the signal's power, \item $\mu(x)$ is the binary mask of iris image $x$, and $|\cdot|$ denotes the number of pixels corresponding to the iris texture, \item $S$ is a squared sum of the elements within the masked filtered iris image after convolving the image $x$ with the sharpness kernel $\mathcal{F}_\mathrm{sharpness}$:

 \end{itemize}